 - Testosterone deficiency is associated with ED.

 Testosterone Deficiency and Replacement Myths

-Myth 1: Testosterone replacement causes heart attacks or increases risk of heart attacks.
+Myth 1: Testosterone replacement causes heart attacks or increases the risk of heart attacks.
 This myth was started by certain interests within the medical industry to stall or scare patients away from seeking testosterone replacement therapy.
 A study reported in the 2015 American Heart Association Scientific Sessions involved 1,472 men ages 52 to 63 with low testosterone levels and no history of prior heart disease.
-Result – Healthy men who received testosterone replacement therapy did not have a higher risk of heart attack, stroke or death.
+The result – Healthy men who received testosterone replacement therapy did not have a higher risk of heart attack, stroke or death.

 Myth 2: You need to have a testosterone level below 300 ng/dL to get testosterone replacement therapy.
 No so.
-Testosterone levels in men has been declining in the average male over the past 30 to 40 years.
+Testosterone levels in men have been declining in the average male over the past 30 to 40 years.
 This is likely due to the modern diet and environmental factors.
 However, 300 ng/dL is no magic number.
 Treatment is best determined between the patient and the doctor based on blood testing, symptoms, and medical history.

 Testosterone therapy is a natural solution to the modern lifestyle.